The Greatest Hits, So Far: Content

 "I wanted 28 tracks", John Lydon told Select, "but you have to be reasonable, I suppose.
 Virgin only wanted eight – 'Ooh, that's all we can get on one album' – and I thought, 'Hold on, I've been on your label twelve years and you only want eight songs?
 Fuck off!'
 I refused to deal with them until they came round to my way of thinking.
 I relished the chance to see what things like 'Warrior' would sound like next to 'Death Disco' and 'Memories', to see if there was any vein running through them.
 And I was very pleased: there is.
 They sound like a solid piece of work.
 They could all have been done at the same time.
 All musically different, but the attitude is predominant.
 So I'm pleased with myself."

 Release

-The Greatest Hits, So Far was released on 24 September 1990 by Virgin in the US and 9 October in the UK.
+The Greatest Hits, So Far was released on 24 September 1990 by Virgin in the US and 22 October in the UK.

-The title suggests there would be more to come —and there was— but PIL released only one more studio album (1992's That What Is Not) before taking a twenty-year hiatus, after which they released two more studio albums (2012's This is PiL and 2015's What the world needs now).
+The title suggests there would be more to come —and there was— but PIL released only one more studio album (1992's That What Is Not) before taking a twenty-year hiatus, after which they released three more studio albums (2012's This Is PiL, 2015's What the World Needs Now..., and 2023's End of World).
 A more comprehensive PIL compilation, the four-disc Plastic Box, was released in 1999.